 The team reports to a governance board with an independent chair and representatives of key agencies, local boards and Mana Whenua.

-What does our recommendation consider?
+What did the recommendation consider?

 The summary includes a short list of three options as well as advice on delivery entity, cost and funding.
-You can read the summary report and fact sheet here.

 I am excited by the potential of Light Rail to enhance the daily lives of citizens in our great City.